Entitlement to health services

 If you are coming to live in Ireland or returning here to live, you must satisfy the Health Service Executive (HSE) that you are ordinarily resident – that you have been living in Ireland for at least a year or you intend to live here for at least one year.

-To establish that a person is ordinarily resident the HSE may require:
+To check that you are ordinarily resident the HSE may ask for:

-• Proof of property purchase or rental, including evidence that the property is the person's principal residence (for example, proof of rent from the local authority)
+• Proof of property purchase or rental, including evidence that the property is your principal residence (for example, proof of rent from the local authority)

 • A letter or statement from a financial institution (for example a bank statement or credit union statement)